magnetar-io/strange_matter_specification/README.md

       "enum": ["json", "geojson"],
       "examples": ["json"]
     },
+    "PayloadSchemaFormat": {
+      "type": "string",
+      "description": "The format/encoding type of the PayloadSchema.
+Indicates how the schema is defined.", "enum": ["json-schema", "typescript", "openapi", "graphql", "protobuf", "avro", "other"], "examples": ["json-schema", "typescript", "openapi"],
+      "example": "typescript"
+    },
     "PayloadSchema": {
       "description": "The schema definition for the payload.
-Can be either a URI reference to an external schema or an inline JSON Schema object.", "oneOf": [
+Can be either a URI reference to an external schema or an inline schema object.
+The format is indicated by the PayloadSchemaFormat field.", "oneOf": [
         {
           "type": "string",